 2 – An Entire Egyptian Temple

 The Temple of Dendur is the centerpiece of the Museums extensive ancient Egyptian Art Collection.
 The Temple was removed from its original location due to fears it would be lost to rising floodwaters due to t a new dam.
-The painstaking operation transported the entire 800 tons of sandstone block to new york as a thankyou for saving several other important sites also threatened due to flooding.
+The painstaking operation transported the entire 800 tons of sandstone block to new york as a thank you for saving several other important sites also threatened due to flooding.

 The Entire Temple was assembled inside the Sackler Building, in itself a must-see.
 This is a stunning installation, the old temple contrasted against the modern hall, with a reflecting pool and floor-to-ceiling windows looking out over the park.
 This has been the setting for a host of TV shows and Films, being the go-to location when the Met needs to be on screen.

 To accompany the Temple are over 26,000 artifacts from one of mankind’s most artistic periods.
 The splendor and wonder of the opulent tastes of the Egyptian aristocracy are on clear display with the finer pieces of the collection.
-The highlight of which are the Egyptian Faience Models, including William the Hippo (The Museums Mascot).
+The highlight of which is the Egyptian Faience Models, including William the Hippo (The Museums Mascot).